“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 Alice in Wonderland's White Rabbit makes for an adorable costume, and the main staples include a red blazer and a bow tie.
 Everything else can be improvised — we love how this blogger dawned a clock bag to represent his storyline of always being late.

 Beauty and the Beast's Gaston is actually really easy to recreate.
-Layer a red t-shirt over a yellow polo and pair with black jeans and riding boots.
+Layer a red t-shirt over a white puffy sleeve shirt and pair with black jeans and riding boots.
 Throw on a belt with a large buckle, or create your own with black and yellow felt.
 Finish with yellow dishwashing gloves and a black hat (if you don't own a wig).

 An adorable Tigger costume like this one doesn't have to require too much effort.
 Grab some orange leggings and an orange sweater, and you're halfway done.
 For stripes, you can use a black fabric marker or sew on black felt.
 Lastly, paint on a nose and whiskers with face paint.